CurlieCode/Learn_React/README.md

 Front end: Users will input ingredients, and the app will display recipes that match those ingredients.
 React will handle user inputs, API requests, and the display of recipe results.

 Back end: A Node.js server will store recipes in memory (a JavaScript array) and respond to requests based on the ingredients provided by the user.

+## Key Differences and Why You’d Use useRef:
+# Avoiding Re-renders:

+useState causes the component to re-render every time the state value is updated. useRef does not trigger a re-render when its value changes.

+# Why use useRef here?
+If you're managing a value that doesn't need to trigger a UI update (like form input values before submission), useRef is more efficient because it doesn’t cause unnecessary re-renders, whereas useState would. if you only need to store input field values temporarily (as in a form) and don't need to render them to the screen immediately, useRef is more efficient.
+You can grab the input values when the form is submitted, without rerendering every keystroke.